 Selecting a Quality Bat House

 The Bat House Guide combines the wisdom of America’s most experienced bat house pioneers and innovative builders worldwide.
 It is the definitive resource for bat house information.
-Dr. Tuttle and Danielle Cordani share their findings from surveys of thousands of houses, explaining apparently conflicting results and opinions, and suggesting areas for further experimentation.
-Guided by dazzling photographs, readers will not only discover bat houses from all over the world but learn how to construct and mount their very own.
-The book also includes builder’s plans, key criteria for success, novel options, suggestions for experimentation, and frequently asked questions.
+Coauthors, Dr. Tuttle, and Danielle Cordani share their findings from surveys of thousands of houses, explaining conflicting results and opinions, and suggesting areas for further experimentation.

 Characteristics of a Quality Bat House

-• Best resistance to weathering and warping can be provided by outer shells of aluminum or UV-resistant plastic.
+• The greatest resistance to weathering and warping can be provided by outer shells of aluminum or UV-resistant plastic.
 However, houses made of solid wood, at least 3/4″ thick, have proven highly successful without painting.
 Houses of thinner wood that remain unsealed or painted often become warped and uninhabitable within 2 to 3 years.

-• All exterior parts of wooden houses ideally should be at least 1/2” thick.
+• All exterior parts of wooden houses should be at least 1/2” thick.
 Any plywood used should be exterior grade.

 • All interior surfaces and landing areas must be roughened, enabling bats to gain secure footing.
 Horizontal grooves 1/16″ deep at 1/4″ to 3/4″ intervals are ideal.
 However, grooves should not be cut more than 1/32″ deep for plywood surfaces to avoid early deterioration.
 Hand-roughened or rough-cut surfaces also work well.